patkilleen/dungeon_revealer/dungeon_revealer/README.md

 ================

 A web app for tabletop gaming to allow the game master to reveal areas of the game map to players.
+The original project the core of this project was based on is found here: https://github.com/apclary/dungeon-revealer

 What the DM Sees
 ----------------